 But, in Hyperspace, it is very important to remember that the index term is used extremely broadly to refer to a more generic class called a derived dataset.
 In short, a derived dataset, well, as the name states, was derived from the original dataset, but it aids in providing some hints to the optimizer to accelerate the query.
 That’s the simple definition.
 So, what are some other types of hyperspaces can we build together?
 Three of you only have covering indexes, but we plan on going and implementing more types, like the chunk-elimination index, which is something you can use to do pointed lookups, or the materialized views, which is an entirely complex area, but it’s also very, very useful, especially when you have canned queries that you’re running and you have multiple users who are doing this.
 And, finally, also provide potentially statistics and maintain them so that our cost-based optimizer can utilize them to provide you with high query acceleration.
 With that, I’d like to conclude my talk by mentioning a couple of key things.
 Number one, today, I’m super thrilled to announce the open-sourcing of Hyperspace, a tech that we have built as part of Azure Synapse Analytics.
 It’s, albeit, version 0.1.
 It’s obviously not ready for you to use in production.
 It’s just our humble attempt at giving back something to the community.
 And, point number two, the tech was built without really modifying a single line of Spark core, which gives you some tremendous powers in terms of putting it on your own Spark clusters without having to worry about deploying Spark itself.
 And, because the tech is also deployed as part of Azure Synapse Analytics, rest assured, you can feel safe that there is a tremendous amount of product investment that’s going on in it.
 And, point number three, we’ve demonstrated a very preliminary acceleration on some of the key workloads.
 And, of course, I’d like to emphasize, this is more of a beginning.
 We might be making some mistakes.
 There is definite scope for improvement.
 It’s not perfect, but that’s why we really need your guidance in making sure that we evolve Hyperspace into something that our users would truly love and use in their day-to-day workloads.
 And, last, but not the least, I do have the URL right here on the right side bottom.
 It’s the whole Hyperspace project, today, is on GitHub.
 You can try it out, you can let us know.
 If you run into any issues, please feel free to open an issue on the GitHub thing.
 So, I, on behalf of my entire team, look forward to seeing you folks on our GitHub page and look forward to collaborating with all of you.
 Thank you so much for your talk.

-Rahul Potharaju is a Principal Engineering Manager at Microsoft's Azure Data group working on Azure Synapse Analytics.
-Previously, he worked as a Researcher in the Cloud and Information Services Lab (CISL) at Microsoft.
-He earned his Computer Science PhD degree from Purdue University in a joint industrial collaboration with Microsoft Research and Computer Science Master's degree from Northwestern University.
+Rahul Potharaju is a Principal Engineering Manager at Microsoft’s Azure Data group working on Azure Synapse Analytics.
+He has led several open sourcing efforts including Hyperspace and .NET for Spark.
+His work is widely published at top conferences, and has won awards at venues such as SIGMM and TOMM.
+Previously, he worked as a Researcher in the Gray System’s Laboratory (GSL) at Microsoft.
+He earned his Computer Science PhD degree from Purdue University in a joint industrial collaboration with Microsoft Research and Computer Science Master’s degree from Northwestern University.
 He is a recipient of the Motorola Engineering Excellence award and the Purdue Diamond Award.
-Rahul's work has been adopted by several business groups inside Microsoft and has won the Microsoft Trustworthy Reliability Computing Award.
+Rahul’s work has been adopted by several business groups inside Microsoft and has won the Microsoft Trustworthy Reliability.

 Terry Kim is a Principal Software Engineer at Microsoft’s Azure Data group, focusing on scalability, performance, and query optimization.
 His current work involves enabling Apache Spark for .NET developers.